bhavyaEE/RISCV-CPU/README.md

 **Single Cycle CPU for Reference Code:**

-**Branch: Working-Pipeline-with-Reference-Code**
+**Branch: NonPipelinedReferenceCode**

 Description and Contributors:

-This is our final working cpu for a working pipelined cpu that implements the reference code.
-The pipelining was done by Isabel and Ethan.
-The implementation of additional instructions for reference code was done by Bhavya and Riya.
+Single cycle CPU with additional instructions to support the implementation of the reference code.
+The basic structure was largely taken from Lab4 work with additional instructions of Jump and Shift done by Bhavya and Riya.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Pipelined CPU for F1 Program:**

-**Branch: WorkingF1**
+**Branch: Working-pipelined-F1**

 Description and Contributors:

-Working F1 light sequence machine code and CPU implemented.
-Worked on by Bhavya and Riya.
+Working F1 light sequence machine code on a Pipelined CPU; pipelining structure worked on by Ethan and Isable, debugging and resulting changes made by Bhavya and Riya.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 **Pipelined CPU for Reference Code:**

-**Branch:NonPipelinedReferenceCode**
+**Branch:Working-Pipeline-with-Reference-Code**

 Description and Contributors: